Learn how switches form a key networking building block that connect your devices to each other.

 A network hub is a central connection point for devices in a local area network, or LAN.
 But there's a limit to the amount of bandwidth users can share on a hub-based network.
 The more devices are added to the network hub, the longer it takes data to reach its destination.
 A switch avoids these and other limitations of network hubs.

 A large network may include multiple switches, which connect different groups of computer systems together.
 These switches are typically connected to a router that allows connected devices to access the Internet.

 While switches allow different devices on a network to communicate, routers allow different networks to communicate.

 A router is a networking device that routes data packets between computer networks.
 A router can connect networked computers to the Internet, so multiple users can share a connection.
 Routers help connect networks within an organization or connect the networks of multiple branch locations.
 And a router works as a dispatcher.
 It directs data traffic, choosing the best route for information to travel across the network, so that it's transmitted as efficiently as possible.

 You may find that you need to increase the number of ports that can plug into your router, so you can setup a network switch to connect with your router.
 Your network switch connects to the router through one of the ports on the router, extending the number of devices in your small office network, such as desktop computers, printers, laptops, etc. that have a wired connection to the internet.

-Talk to a local Cisco reseller who understands your specific requirements.
-Your reseller can design, install, and help you maintain your network.
+Getting started with the right networking device Talk to Cisco Sales Advisor who understands your specific requirements.
 You'll get a secure, reliable, affordable network backed by Cisco and customized to meet your needs today, giving you a clear path to tomorrow.